Managing Director & Partner, Zero Point Zero

 Associate Editor, Food Republic

 George joined team Food Republic a week after graduating Vanderbilt University in May 2012, immediately securing the title of “Coolest Job” among his friends.
 As Associate Editor, he writes and edits stories about restaurants, chefs, cocktails, wine, travel and nightlife.
 The lifelong New Yorker vows that he can explain how each and every word in the English language actually originated in his ancestral country of Greece.
-A longtime food enthusiast, he currently takes it upon himself to spend Monday through Sunday of every week trying out New York City’s hottest restaurants.
-George can be reached via BBM (yes, he still rocks a BlackBerry) or thru his Instagram app, which was somehow designed with the exact specifications of his archaic device in mind.
+A longtime food enthusiast, he currently takes it upon himself to spend Monday through Sunday of every week trying out New York City’s hottest restaurants, while telling anyone who will listen that he plans to soon move to Nashville (he’ll never actually do it). #hotchicken.
+Follow George on his Instagram page.

 Vice President of Integrated Marketing, Zero Point Zero & Food Republic